What is 2.10105 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 210105 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 210105 are: 1 3 5 7 9 15 21 23 29 35 45 63 69 87 105 115 145 161 203 207 261 315 345 435 483 609 667 805 1015 1035 1305 1449 1827 2001 2415 3045 3335 4669 6003 7245 9135 10005 14007 23345 30015 42021 70035 210105